AxtMueller/Windows-Kernel-Explorer/README.md

 6. Driver source code: Entire driver source code of WKE.

 # [Revision History](/binaries/README.md#all-revision-history)
-### Current Version: 20191110
+### Current Version: 20200107
-Bug fix: Some features of Memory Editor crash the program.
+Bug fix: Inputbox works improperly on the latest Windows 10.
 ### Revoked Versions: 00000000
 These versions have serious security issues and should not be used anymore.